 Professor of Linguistics and Cha contributor Lian-Hee Wee on “Auditory Cortex”: ‘The Auditory Cortex is the first point in the brain that processes sound information, and channels it to other parts of the brain depending how it interprets the sounds.
 Sounds interpreted as linguistic would trigger some areas whereas sounds interpreted as musical might be others.
 Naturally, this is also where poems are first processed.’

 Poet and Cha contributor Alvin Pang on “Auditory Cortex”: ‘[T]he point […] is to celebrate varieties of Englishes in Asia that have often been downplayed, dismissed, denigrated, discriminated against or otherwise neglected in the anglophone world (the official distaste towards Singlish in Singapore is a good example).
 It would, in that sense, be less useful to highlight varieties of English that are already well acknowledged in the global anglophone mainstream. […] If we’re talking about new inflections of established variants, these would indeed be interesting and relevant to document.’

-- Submissions of no more than THREE poems (each no more than 40 lines) should be sent to email@example.com with the subject line “Auditory Cortex 2019”.
+- Submissions of no more than TWO poems (each no more than 40 lines) should be sent to firstname.lastname@example.org with the subject line “Auditory Cortex 2019”.

 - Poems must be sent in the body of the email with the recording in a WAV file attachment using the author’s family name as the filename (i.e. LASTNAME.wav, e.g. Ho.wav or Wee.wav).